Digswell Viaduct: Design

-The viaduct carries the East Coast Main Line across the Mimram Valley.
-Due to the width of the viaduct, the railway narrows from four tracks to two tracks, making it a bottleneck which is the limiting factor for capacity on the congested and strategically important route.
+The viaduct carries the East Coast Main Line across the River Mimram and its valley.
+The viaduct carries two tracks, causing a bottleneck as the railway narrows from four tracks, which is the limiting factor for capacity on the congested and strategically important route.
 This problem is exacerbated by Welwyn North railway station being situated at the northern end of the viaduct, which blocks the line while trains are stationary, and by two tunnels to the north.
 Various ideas to overcome the limitations of the viaduct and station without damaging the viaduct's essential historic character and rhythmic design are periodically discussed.
-The viaduct was styled to be similar to Roman aqueducts, and was one of the largest works on the Great Northern Railway when it was constructed.
-It is around 1560 ft in length and comprises forty arches with a maximum height of 100 ft.
-It is built from thirteen million red bricks, which were fired using clay that had been mined during the construction of the viaduct.
+The viaduct was styled to be similar to Roman aqueducts, and was one of the largest works on the GNR when it was built.
+It has forty arches, and is built from thirteen million red bricks, which were fired using clay that had been mined during the construction of the viaduct.
+The records of Earl Cowper, who owned the land, gave the precise number of bricks produced on the site as 13,975,638, but some of these would have been used to build Welwyn North station and line the Welwyn Tunnels.
 Each pier was built with 65 piles driven into the ground by means of a steam-fuelled piling engine.
+The viaduct is the first perfectly level section of the ECML out of King's Cross.

 The waterproofing originally consisted of a bitumen membrane, which the brickwork was covered with so that the water would drain into cast iron pipes at the centre of each pier.
 The drainage system had become clogged over time but this could not be fixed as the pipes were inaccessibly positioned inside the viaduct.
 Furthermore, the membrane's efficacy had deteriorated to a point that water was leaking through and running down inside the brickwork.
 These systems were replaced in 1986.
 Due to the nature of the ground in the Mimram Valley, eleven of the forty piers were reinforced with timber, for which 19844 cuft was needed.
 The viaduct joins embankments at both ends, which used approximately one million tons of earth to build; this was all moved by manpower and horsepower.

 The viaduct has become a prominent part of local history in Welwyn and has been Grade II* listed since 4 November 1980, meaning that it is a "particularly important [structure] of more than special interest".
-Historic England's official list description for the viaduct describes it as "An impressively monumental and elegant railway viaduct of 40 arches for the Great Northern Railway by eminent engineers Sir William and Joseph Cubitt".
-According to official documents by East Herts District Council It has sometimes been referred to by locals as one of the "seven wonders of Hertfordshire".
+Historic England's list description for the viaduct describes it as "An impressively monumental and elegant railway viaduct of 40 arches for the Great Northern Railway by eminent engineers Sir William and Joseph Cubitt".
+According to an official document by East Herts District Council It has sometimes been referred to by locals as one of the "seven wonders of Hertfordshire".